ibsportsacademy/blog/content/posts/aamir-khan-ib-stars-meet/index.md

     caption="Spot the Coach!
 Ishwar Bhati, leading the Karnataka Basketball Team in the opening game sequence of Sitaare Zameen Par."
 >}}

 You’ll see him in **multiple background shots**, strategizing from the sidelines, observing the match with the intensity only a real coach could bring.
 Even his **distinctive car** makes an appearance, a subtle nod to the real people and real stories behind this cinematic journey.

+{{< figure
+    src="sitaare-zameen-par-ishwar-bhati-karnataka-coach-aamir-khan-delhi-coach.jpg"
+    alt="Ishwar Bhati cameo in Sitaare Zameen Par as Karnataka Coach with Aamir Khan as Delhi's Assistant Coach" caption="Aamir Khan as Delhi's Assistant Coach and Ishwar Bhati, leading the Karnataka Basketball Team in the opening game sequence of Sitaare Zameen Par."
+>}}

 Though it’s a brief role, it reflects the spirit of real-life coaches who dedicate their lives to shaping young athletes across India.